Andi Watson: Later works

 The Geisha one-shot comic marked a dramatic shift in Watson's style, bringing in stylistic influences from European creators such as François Avril and Dupuy and Berberian, but retaining the slow pacing of long-form Manga.
 This came to fruition with Breakfast After Noon, a "slice of life" story set in the industrial city of Stoke-on-Trent in Britain.
 This was followed by the novella Dumped, a love story produced in association with the BIG festival in Turin.

 Watson returned to Slave Labor in 2002 with Slow News Day, a graphic novel set around a small town British newspaper which dealt with English attitudes to Americans and the theme of big versus small audience.

 He followed that with a one-shot featuring the fox spirit Kitsune from his earlier series Skeleton Key, this time in a tale set in medieval Japan, scripted by Woodrow Phoenix.

 He then created twelve issues of a romantic comedy series Love Fights published by Oni and followed that with Paris, a limited series for Slave Labor scripted by Watson with art by Simon Gane.

 Recent solo work by Watson has been all-ages stories targeted at children/young adults.
 Glister is about the adventures of Glister Butterworth – girl-magnet for the weird and unusual who lives at Chilblain Hall.

 In Princess at Midnight, Holly Crescent leads a sheltered life as a home-schooled girl by day.
 By night she's Princess of Castle Waxing where she wages a perilous turf war with the Horrible Horde.

 Both series were published by Image Comics.
 Both series have since been republished.
 Glister was published in the UK in an altered, expanded form as a four-book series by Walker Books.
 Princess at Midnight is currently being serialised online.

-Gum Girl, Watson's current work, features stories about a girl called Grace Gibson, who is a young superhero fighting strange villains in the town of Catastrophe.
+Gum Girl features stories about a girl called Grace Gibson, who is a young superhero fighting strange villains in the town of Catastrophe.
 The four books in this series are published by Walker Books.

+His most recent children's series, Punycorn, revolves around a hapless unicorn trying to save a magical kingdom with the help of an allergic dragon and a pugnacious dung beetle.

+Top Shelf published his critically acclaimed title The Book Tour in 2020.
+It was an Official Selection of the Angoulême International Comics Festival, was nominated for an Eisner, and was optioned by MGM Amazon Prime.